 Rick DeGolia is an attorney who has worked in Silicon Valley as a senior software executive, business consultant and entrepreneur.
 He holds a B.A. in American Studies from U.C.
 Berkeley and a J.D. from Harvard Law School.
 As a partner with Wilson, Sonsini, Goodrich & Rosati, Rick represented emerging growth companies in the software, retail, telecommunications, venture capital and investment banking industries.
 He helped launch Genesys Telecommunications as Sr. VP, Strategic Planning and Business Development, where he structuring strategic relationships with MCI, ATT, Cisco, Alcatel, HP, Siemens, and others.
 At Genesys, he raised three rounds of venture capital, managed the company’s initial public offering in 1997 and sold the company to Alcatel for $1.9 billion.
 After that, he launched Apptera, a software company for which he raised three more rounds of venture capital and served as CEO, Chairman and Chief Strategy Officer.

-Rick was a member of The Angel’s Forum, a venture capital partnership, where he focused on cleantech and enterprise software opportunities.
-He is a principal inventor on eleven issued and two pending US patents, representing six families of technology inventions, mostly in the customer relationship management space.
+Rick was a member of The Angel’s Forum, a venture capital partnership, where he focused on cleantech and enterprise software investment opportunities.
+He is a principal inventor on eleven issued and two pending US patents, representing six families of technology inventions, mostly in customer relationship management.

 Rick has served as a member of the Atherton City Council since 2013.
-He is Vice-Chair of Peninsula Clean Energy, the electricity provider to San Mateo County, California, with 300,000 commercial and residential customers, and he’s a charter member of Environmental Entrepreneurs (E2).
+He also serves as Chair of Peninsula Clean Energy, the clean electricity provider to San Mateo County, California, with 300,000 commercial and residential customers, and he’s a charter member of Environmental Entrepreneurs (E2).

 Jonathan Tiemann, Partner & CFO